rifx-online/rifx.online/src/content/blog/english/qwen2-5-1-5b-the-future-of-mobile-ai-6bd5f29bbc84.md

 By the way, you can find all the code in my GitHub Repository:

-The next one is a one-shot warm up inference: the model neural network is going to be activated for the first time, so think about it like a warm-up lap.
+The next one is a one\-shot warm up inference: the model neural network is going to be activated for the first time, so think about it like a warm\-up lap.

 Don’t be scared, I will explain the code